grachet/react-linearization-app/README.md

 # Hitec - Linearization of tank volumes

-* Freelance app for Hitec Company
+It's a react native app, done as freelance for Hitec Company.
+Useful to make linearization of tank volumes.

 * React Native App
 * Both Ios and Android
 * Build with expo
-* Linearization of tank volumes

 ## Dependenties